Connect with us

 For example, on some TVs that include HDMI ARC capability, it’s possible that only two-channel audio might be passed through.
 In other cases, both two-channel and undecoded Dolby Digital bitstreams may be included.

-If you connect the audio from a Blu-ray Disc or DVD player directly to a TV, ARC might not pass that audio so you can hear it on your home theater system, or it may only pass two-channel audio.
+As an example, if you connect the audio from a Blu-ray Disc or DVD player directly to a TV, ARC might not pass that audio so you can hear it on your home theater system, or it may only pass two-channel audio but fail to pass through Dolby Digital or DTS bitstreams.

 Needless to say, TV makers didn’t do us any favors with inconsistent HDMI ARC feature implementation.
 However, TV makers that have implemented HDMI eARC include all of ARC and eARC’s capabilities which definitely helps.